PeptideFox

 • Likely meaning: Substrate shortage.
 Collagen synthesis needs raw material.

-• Move: Check protein floor, vitamin C, copper-zinc balance, reconstitution/storage technique, sleep, and calories before adding more compounds.
+• Move: The checklist is protein floor, vitamin C, copper-zinc balance, reconstitution/storage technique, sleep, and calories — ahead of adding more compounds.

 Skin calms but gut symptoms remain